 Pressure sensitivity does not work with Adobe Illustrator.
-When I install Wacom driver to get the pressure working, the pen would sometimes stop responding.
+When I install Wacom driver to get the pressure working, the pen would stop working.

 Overall performance of the pen display is quite good.
 I could get the strokes to appear the way I want them to.
 Pressure sensitivity is good.
 There's non of the micro-jitter when drawing lines, unless you're drawing really slow.